This information is part of the Colgate University catalog, 2022-23.

 Language Placement Regulations

 Students wishing to continue a Romance language studied in secondary school should register for the appropriate courses indicated by the prerequisites.
 For help determining placement see Language Placement or Course Descriptions.
 Credit will not be granted to a student taking a course at a lower level than a course for which the prerequisites have been completed.
-Written permission from the department chair is required for an exception to this regulation.
+Students who have taken a class at the 100 or 200 level in the department may not skip a class in the 121-202 sequence.
 In all matters of language placement, the department makes the final determination.

 Majors and Minors